jeremiahscanlon/Students-On-The-Bus/README.md

 - You can run *node student.js* over and over again to add more students

-- The student objects are stored in 'allStudents.txt'
+- The student objects are stored in *allStudents.txt*

-- There are 20 student examples saved in 'allStudents.txt' now.
-To start your own list you can delete the contents of this file on your install.
+- There are 20 student examples saved in *allStudents.txt* now.
+To start your own list you can delete the contents of this file on your install

-- In order for the student's catchphrase to show when running *main.js* they must have a gpa > 2 and detentions < 10.
+- In order for the student's catchphrase to show when running *main.js* they must have a gpa > 2 and detentions < 10

 ## Questions